Joinguyen/j-queue-sdk-web/README.md

 #### Notes for React Usage:
 - The `useEffect` hook ensures the WebSocket connection is initialized on mount and disconnected on unmount, preventing memory leaks.
-- The `ipAddress` state is used to pass client information to the WebSocket server via `socketConfig.query`.
-- The `i18n.language` is used to dynamically set the popup language, supporting multilingual applications.
 - Customize `popupConfig` and `customEvents` to match your application's UI and requirements.
 - Ensure the WebSocket server supports the `online-queue:status` event with the data format `{ data: { uuid: string, position: number, status: number } }`.